janhkrueger/scherbenwelten-public/README.md

 # sw-images
-BackUp of the images from the no longer present german browsergame Scherbenweltn
+BackUp of the images from the no longer present german browsergame Scherbenwelten.